-Owner Sylvia Hamilton Kerr has transformed this former sugar mill built in Take a tip from Bogie and Bacall and steal away to the rolling green hills of this 900-acre country estate for your nuptials.
+Take a tip from Bogie and Bacall and steal away to the rolling green hills of this 900-acre country estate for your nuptials.
 Exchange vows in the main house, just as they did in 1945—or, for an outdoor ceremony, opt for the garden, with its serene pond views.
-Afterward, arrange for a wagon ride to the barn for your reception (it's $500 to rent and can fit 250!).
+Afterward, arrange for a wagon ride to the barn for your reception (it holds up to 250 guests).

 Timberline Lodge, Mt.
 Hood, Oregon

 Timberline Lodge takes après ski wedding style to a whole new level.
 With Mount Hood as the backdrop, brides and hubbies-to-be can get hitched in a variety of wooden lodges with western craftsmanship.
 Whether you decide on Ullman Hall for its wrought iron light fixtures and attached patio, or the Raven's nest with a vaulted ceiling and skylight, your big day is sure to be charming, cozy, and picturesque.

 The Castle Hill Inn is a classic New England dream.
 Have your ceremony on the Chalet lawn overlooking Narragansett Bay and the Atlantic Ocean or on the charming cobblestone terrace.
 You can even set sail for four hours following the ceremony on the Schooner Adirondack II around Narragansett Bay.